Washington Jewish Week

 Washington Jewish Week (WJW) is an independent community weekly newspaper whose logo reads, "Serving the nation's capital and the greater Washington Jewish community since 1930."
-Its main office is located in Rockville, Maryland, a Maryland suburb of the District of Columbia.
+Its main office is located in Columbia, Maryland, a Maryland suburb in Howard County.

 Editorial staff

 As of March 2011, Richard Greenberg, the paper's associate editor, was also Interim Editor, while the paper searched for a new permanent editor.
 The March 3, 2011, edition of WJW was the first to list Greenberg as Interim Editor.

 As of June 2011, Phil Jacobs, former executive editor of the Baltimore Jewish Times, was the editor of Washington Jewish Week.
 Mr. Jacobs hired Meredith Jacobs (not related) to be managing editor at the company.
 Meredith Jacobs replaced him as editor in September 2013.
 She left in February 2014 and Joshua Runyan was listed as interim editor.
 As of June 2014, Geoffrey Melada was editor-in-chief.

 As of 2015, Joshua Runyan became editorial director of Mid-Atlantic Media, publisher of Washington Jewish Week, and assumed the editor-in-chief role with WJW.
 David Holzel was elevated to the role of managing editor.

+Aaron Troodler is now the managing editor of Washington Jewish Week.